appbaseio/Docs/content/docs/search/reactivesearch-api/implement.md

 #### Suggestion

-Suggestion query is an extension of the `search` type of queries designed to retrieve a list of curated suggestions.
+A suggestion type query is an extension of the `search` type of query designed to retrieve typeahead or autocomplete suggestions.

 The ideal use-cases are:

-- To build an auto-complete search input
+- To build an auto-suggestions or autocompletion based searchbox,
+- To programmatically display search suggestions via an API

-Suggestion type of queries supports a variety of suggestions in the following order:
+Suggestion type of queries support the following types of suggestions:

 - **Promoted** suggestions represents the documents promoted by the Query Rules UI of Appbase.io dashboard.